 Most dog owners are concerned about their dogs becoming overweight.
 This is especially true with toy dogs, including Pomeranians.
-Because he’s already very small, it doesn’t take much for him to be too thin or too fat.
+Because he’s already very small, it doesn’t take much for him to be too thin or even a fat Pomeranian.

 Because your dog is furry, it can be hard to tell if he’s carrying extra pounds or if it’s just the fur.
 Even a meagre one pound of weight can make a Pom look much fatter because of his initial size.
 If your dog was a Husky, the one pound wouldn’t make any difference.

 Until your dog reaches two years of age, don’t be overly concerned about weight because he’s in his growth phase.
 Once he reaches two years of age, then he’s an adult and his weight should stabilise.

 As a puppy grows, he can gain weight rapidly and this should balance out as the structure of his bones grows.
 Diabetes and thyroid diseases are often blamed for weight gain but these issues aren’t often seen in puppies.
 They’re medical problems that adult dogs may contract as they age.

 Once he hits the two year mark, you must focus on ensuring his weight remains stable so his health is as good as it can be.